patrickcanny/Probably-Interesting-Data/README.md

 We finally settled on the ***Iris dataset and the Mushroom dataset***.
 Please view those notebooks for our implementation.

 Finally, we implemented a scikit learn library in order to test different covariances' accuracy versus our algorithm's accuracy.
+We compared the accuracy of the scikit learn GMM with our GMM visually.
+With the accuracy precentage, we could look at our visualizations and see how close we were to their implementation.
 See the gmm_covariances.ipynb in our [notebooks](/notebooks/) folder for the results.